 When you set Recordings to start on a specific page, we set a session cookie for the visitor telling our script to record all subsequent pages.
 Since session cookies are bound to a domain, we're not able to read the cookie if the domain changes, stopping the Recording.

 The current workarounds we have for this are:

 - Remove the page targeting and instead record all pages on your site.

 - Add additional domains to the page targeting.

-If Recordings start on http://www.example.com/cart/ and that URL then takes the visitor to https://checkout.example.com/, Recordings will start when you hit /cart/, but won't continue on the checkout pages.
+If Recordings are configured to start on http://www.example.com/cart/ and from there the visitor is taken to the subdomain https://checkout.example.com/, Recordings will start when you hit /cart/, but won't continue on the checkout pages.

-You would then need to alter your rules to be:
+To ensure the session is tracked across the domain and subdomain, you would need to alter your targeting rules to be:

 Starting with: https://checkout.example.com

-That results would have Recordings start on the cart page, but also continue on the checkout pages.
+This would mean that Recordings will start on the cart page, but also continue on the checkout pages.